cometbft/cometbft/docs/architecture/adr-112-proposer-based-timestamps.md

 ## Context

-Tendermint currently provides a monotonically increasing source of time known as [BFTTime](https://github.com/tendermint/tendermint/blob/main/spec/consensus/bft-time.md).
+CometBFT currently provides a monotonically increasing source of time known as [BFTTime](https://github.com/cometbft/cometbft/blob/main/spec/consensus/bft-time.md).
 This mechanism for producing a source of time is reasonably simple.
 Each correct validator adds a timestamp to each `Precommit` message it sends.
 The timestamp it sends is either the validator's current known Unix time or one millisecond greater than the previous block time, depending on which value is greater.